ole1986/a3-exile-scratchie/README.md

 ### Prerequisite

-Before you can start it is necessary to **unpack** the &lt;MissionFile&gt; and the &lt;ExileServer&gt; using your favorite pbo manager
+Before you can start it is necessary to **unpack** the &lt;MissionFile&gt; using your favorite pbo manager

 Placeholder            | File
 ---------------------- | -------------